sanduteo95/Compiler-Construction/README.md

 ## Description
 The programming language chosen is JavaScript-like, having found it the easiest to accommodate the needs for the syntax I have gone with.
-The initial OCaml syntax that was given to us was extended:
+The initial OCaml syntax that was given to us HAS BEEN extended:

+	Function definitions now consist of:
+		- a function name
-	-> function definitions now consist of a function name, a list of parameters (which have been defined as a new type) and an expression
+		- a list of parameters (which have been defined as a new type)
+		- an expression

-	-> the operations permitted on expressions have been extended too, having added "modulus", "less" and "greater", but removed "not" as it clashed with my definition of negation
+	The operations permitted on expressions have been extended too:
+	 	- "modulus"
+	 	- "less"
+	 	- "greater"

+	And the "not" operator has been removed, as it was replaced by the expression: Negate of expression.

-	-> the expressions admitted by the type have been tweaked, as now an expression could do "Nothing", in the case of an empty function
+	The expressions admitted by the type have been tweaked, as now an expression could do "Nothing".

-	-> an output string can now be admitted as an expression too, in the form of Text(...) for the Printint functionality -> as pointed out earlier, I have created my own expression "Negate", to replace the "not" operator which I did not understand in the context
+	An output string can now be admitted as an expression too, in the form of Text(...) for the Printint functionality.

-	-> the "Application" expression has been modified to be able to be applied to multiple expressions
+	Thee "Application" expression has been modified to be able to be applied to multiple expressions .

-## Installation
+## Installation and Build
-To extract the code from GIT you can either use the command line or by clicking on the "Clone or download" button, choosing "Download Zip" to download a zip of the project.
+To extract the code from GIT you can either use the command line as explainged bellow or, by clicking on the "Clone or download" button, choose "Download Zip" to download a zip of the project in your preferred location.

 If command line is preferred, follow these steps:

-	1. Open up a terminal and type in "git clone https://github.com/sanduteo95/Compiler-Construction.git"
+	1. Open up a terminal and copy the following it: git clone https://github.com/sanduteo95/Compiler-Construction.git.
-	2. Type in your username and password (if you haven't set up the environements to save your authentication details)
+	2. Type in your username and password (if you haven't set up the environements to authenticate you by default).
-	3. Then, to open the directory, type in "cd Compiler-Construction/"
+	3. Then, to open the directory, type in "cd Compiler-Construction/".

-After you have downloaded everything, you can run the parser and lexer by using the following:
+After you have downloaded everything, you can run the parser and lexer by doing the following:

-	How to run it:
-	1. While in the directory, type in "make build" to build the project.
+	1. While in the directory, type in "make" to build the project..
-	2. Now, if you want to test it on the my test cases, run "make test"
+	2. Now, if you want to test it on my test cases, run "make all_tests".
-	3. Otherwise, switch to the src directory: "cd src/"
-	4. Then type in the command line "cat <path to file> | exp_test.native"
+	3. Otherwise, run "make own_test" and you will be prompted for the path to the file you want to test.
-	5. If you want to remove the remains, run "make clean"
+	5. If you want to remove the remains, run "make clean".

 ## Syntax
-If the syntax is confusing, here are a few examples of the types of sytnax it likes.
+Here are a few examples of the types of syntax it likes.

 Seq of expression * expression